NubeIO/rubix-ce-docs/docs/rubix-ce/setup/getting-started.md

 # Getting Started

-## Rubix Computer Edition (CE - Overview)
+## Rubix CE (Rubix Computer Edition)

-Rubix Platform CE is Nube iO's new desktop software designed for offline programming and product management.
+Rubix Platform CE is the Nube iO desktop software required for offline programming and product management.
-Built to be fast, lightweight and portable, it allows users and technicians to configure and modify remotely without requiring a constant internet connection.
+Built to be fast, lightweight and portable, it allows users and technicians to configure and make changes remotely without requiring a constant internet connection.

-You need the following to get started
+You will need the following to get started with Rubix CE:

 :::info
-* A Windows PC 10 or 11
+* A Windows PC 10 or 11.
-* An internet connection
+* An internet connection.
-* **[downloads page](download.md#download)** if not done so please download and install the rubix-ce software
+* **[downloads page](download.md#download)** please download and install the Rubix CE software.
 * A **[nube-io cloud account](docker.md#nube-io-cloud-account)**
-* And or a nube-io **[rubix-compute](../../hardware/controllers/supervisors/rubix-compute/overview.md)**
+* And or a Nube iO **[rubix-compute](../../hardware/controllers/supervisors/rubix-compute/overview.md)**
 :::

 # Install

-No install is required just right click and run the program
+No install is required.
+Simply right click to run Rubix CE.

 # Running Rubix-CE